DaveMcEwan/dmpvl/prj/usbfsBpRegMem_TinyFPGA-BX/README.md

 ```

 Peek the value from a particular location.
-Decimal or hexadecimal formats are supported for both address and data options.
+Decimal or hexadecimal formats are supported for address argument.
 ```
 bytePipe-utils -v --no-prog -a=55 peek bytePipe-utils -v --no-prog -a=0x37 peek
 ```

 Poke a particular value to a particular location.
+Decimal or hexadecimal formats are also supported for data argument.
 ```
 bytePipe-utils -v --no-prog -a=55 -d=123 poke
 bytePipe-utils -v --no-prog -a=0x37 -d=0x7b poke